alexnarvais/docs/Opto22/Codesys/groov_epic_rio_setup.md

       See the image below for reference:
       ![](img/ignition_trusted_certificates.png)

+   **NOTE:** If the certificates are not being quarantined in the CODESYS IDE, then it's possible
+             that a power cycle will need to be performed on the GROOV RIO/EPIC.

-8. Goto the Ignition Gateway and trust the Codesys OPC UA Server certificate, using the following sub steps:
+8. Goto the Ignition Gateway and trust the CODESYS OPC UA Server certificate, using the following sub steps:
    1. Navigate to the **Client Security** page and trust the quarantined Codesys OPC UA Server certificate using the following path: